 How Fast Should My Internet Be?

-The answer to this question will depend on what you do what your connection, and how many users and devices there are in your household.
+The answer to this question will depend on what you do with your connection, and how many users and devices there are in your household.
 As I mentioned earlier, the FCC has set 25Mbps as the gold standard for minimum broadband access across the country.
 But how much speed do you really need?

 Although it's tempting to shell out for the fastest internet service you can possibly find, the wisest thing to do is assess your needs, add a little padding to the speed to account for technological advances, and then shop for the best internet deals.

-In the everyday world of web surfing and media streaming the reality is that not everyone needs 25Mbps internet speed.
+In the everyday world of web surfing and streaming video/music, the reality is that not everyone needs 25Mbps internet speed.
 In fact, the FCC's own Household Broadband Guide details the speeds necessary for specific sets of circumstances, only two of which require a connection faster than 15Mbps.

 Here is a summary of the guidelines for how fast internet should be according to your usage:

-- 1 - 2Mbps: This speed is suitable for households with 1 - 4 devices performing low-demand tasks like email and web surfing, with only one of those devices performing a high-demand app such as video streaming or gaming at any given time.
+- 1 - 2Mbps: This speed is suitable for households with 1 - 4 devices performing low-demand tasks like email and web surfing, with only one of those devices performing a high-demand app such as video streaming or online gaming at any given time.

 - 6 - 15Mbps: You'll need something around this speed range for three or more devices performing basic functions, plus one or two of those devices simultaneously accessing high-demand applications.